A Daily Kind of Brave

 Because you are a lawyer or a teacher or an accountant or a roofer?
 Or any one of the myriad of performers that we need to keep this world going?
 Why do you think that you are entitled to play it safe?
 To risk very little?
 To stay covered up, sheathed, and protected from this cruel world like some shrinkwrapped plastic toy, or a dark medieval castle with the highest of granite walls and a deep, greenish moat all around?

 You don’t.
 You can’t.
 Not if you’re any good.
 You simply must come out and play.

 See, if you have a soul that is not content with mediocrity, not content with good enough, not satisfied with bullshit, then you hear the siren song in almost everything you do.
 You chase excellence.
 You have to.
 Sometimes, you catch it — or at least a whiff of it, a hint of it, enough of a scent to make you whip your head around on a busy city street full of gasoline fumes and hot pavement because you caught that faint sweet smell of excellence, like the perfume hint left behind by a tall, beautiful woman you may never see again.

-But first you got to have the stones to do it.
-You have to have the guts to throw your heart on the line, to throw your shit down and say, “Yeah, that’s the fucking best I got.
-Have the fuck at it.”
+But first you need to have the stones to do it.
+You have to have the guts to throw your heart on the line, to throw your shit down and say, “Yeah, that’s the best I got.
+Have at it.”

 Once you do that, you are on your way.